Cordlife: Non-invasive Newborn Metabolic Screening

 Cordlife has already launched this newborn metabolic screening test (Metascreen) in the following countries: Hong Kong (through HealthBaby and Cordlife Hong Kong), Philippines, Indonesia and Malaysia.

 Non-invasive Prenatal Testing

-Non-invasive prenatal testing ("NIPT") is a relatively new and highly accurate prenatal screening test that analyses foetal DNA in the mother's blood for potential foetal chromosomal abnormalities, including Down syndrome, Edwards syndrome and Patau syndrome.
-The test can be performed as early as 10th week of gestation through a simple and safe blood draw.
-NIPT has an accuracy rate of over 99%, much higher than conventional maternal marker-based prenatal tests.
-Through strategic partnerships with their third-party service providers, Cordlife is offering this services in Singapore, India, Indonesia and the Philippines.
+Non-invasive prenatal testing ("NIPT") is a prenatal screening test that analyses foetal DNA in the mother's blood for potential foetal chromosomal abnormalities, including Down syndrome, Edwards syndrome and Patau syndrome.
+Cordlife offers this service in Singapore, India, Indonesia and the Philippines.